-- 14. Meanwhile, SMRT and LTA have taken a number of immediate steps.
+14. Meanwhile, SMRT and LTA have taken a number of immediate steps.
 First, SMRT has replaced all existing float switches at the Bishan storm water sump pit.
 Second, LTA has enhanced the resilience of the flood protection system by replacing the pumps at Bishan with heavier-duty ones capable of handling water with more sediments, and installing additional parallel float switches.
 Third, a new radar-based sensor system has been added to independently monitor water levels in the storm water sump pit.
 Fourth, the sump pump control panel has been re-located away from the tracks, to enable easier manual access to pump operations if needed during operating hours.
 The removal of accumulated sludge, silt and debris in the sump pit is also in progress.
-For the other portal systems, SMRT has replaced or repaired all the non-serviceable pumps.
-The float switches were also replaced as a precaution. - 15.
-SMRT will take swift and stern action to root out any improper practices and prevent a recurrence of this incident.
+For the other portal systems at Kembangan, Lavender and Changi, SMRT has replaced or repaired all the non-serviceable pumps.
+The float switches were also replaced as a precaution.

+15. SMRT will take swift and stern action to root out any improper practices and prevent a recurrence of this incident.
 First, it has reorganised the unit overseeing the maintenance of the flood protection system.
-SMRT has replaced the Vice President Mr Ng Tek Poo with Mr Siu Yow Wee, a senior mechanical engineer within SMRT.
-Mr Siu is known to be deeply committed and responsible, and I expect him to enforce greater discipline and process controls within his group.
+SMRT has replaced the VP of Building and Facilities Mr Ng Tek Poo with Mr Siu Yow Wee, a mechanical engineer within SMRT.
+Mr Siu is deeply committed and responsible, and I expect him to enforce greater discipline and process controls within his group.
 Mr Siu will report directly to SMRT's Chief Maintenance Officer.
-Second, it has increased the frequency of anti-flooding maintenance from quarterly to monthly.
+Second, it has increased the frequency of maintenance for flood protection systems from quarterly to monthly.
 Third, it is tightening its flood recovery plans and intends to strengthen coordination with the SCDF and PUB through regular exercises.
 Additional emergency equipment such as portable pumps are also being procured to augment emergency response capabilities.
 Fourth, it has invited a team of experts from the Taipei Metro to do a thorough and independent review of its operations, to flush out any gaps and recommend improvements in the areas of system management, engineering and maintenance.
-I happened to have a meeting with a few top metro operators about a week after this incident.
-One of the experts was Professor Tsay, the former chairman of Taipei Metro.
-Taipei Metro has done very well for rail reliability and I have shared their achievements with this House before.
-They had plenty of problems in the beginning.
-This particular gentleman, Professor Tsay, turned the company around.
-I have great respect for him and I know him very well.
-I met him four times over the past two years while at MOT.
-So at the meeting last week, I asked him to help assemble a team of experts to address the issues we face.
-He was happy to help.
-He said 饮水思源, remembering many years ago when he came here for help while we were still running the system quite well.
-The team of experts will be coming next month, and I will be meeting with them.
 Last but not least, to develop and cultivate a stronger culture of accountability, ownership and open reporting across the whole organisation, SMRT is strengthening internal processes and staff support.
 This includes staff rotations and renewal, delayering of reporting chains for tighter management oversight, enhancing the supervision of night works, strengthening training and coaching of supervisors, and aligning the bonuses and incentives of senior supervisors to the performance of their teams and audit results.